New Panasonic chief to chase TV profit, not volume

-June 11 Ariya Jutanugarn of Thailand sank a monster birdie putt to win a playoff at the Manulife LPGA Classic on Sunday and almost certainly assume the world number one ranking.

-TOKYO Japanese electronics giant Panasonic Corp named the head of its loss-making TV business as its new president and pledged to get the TV division back on track within two years as the group heads for a record $10 billion loss.
+TOKYO Japanese electronics conglomerate Panasonic Corp, heading for a record near-$10 billion loss, named the head of its loss-making TV business as its new president, pledging to get the TV division back on track within two years.

 Kazuhiro Tsuga, 55, who has been at the company for more than three decades, will replace Fumio Ohtsubo, who becomes chairman - still in a position of influence and a role that outgoing presidents in Japan usually take.